Industrial Supply Distributors

 Recent Developments

-- Producer prices for machinery and supply wholesalers dipped 0.6% in July compared to a year ago after rising 6.1% in the previous July-versus-July annual comparison, according to the latest US Bureau of Labor Statistics data.
-After climbing steeply beginning in mid-2021, producer prices lost steam beginning in 2023 as the US manufacturing contracted.
-Inventories for machinery and equipment wholesalers rose 13% year over year in June amid falling sales.
-Employment by industrial supply distributors fell 0.6% YoY in July, while average industry wages rose 2.9% over the same period to $28.49 per hour, BLS data show.
+- Producer prices for machinery and supply wholesalers reached a new high in December, rising 4.8% compared to a year ago, according to the latest US Bureau of Labor Statistics data.
+Sales for machinery and equipment wholesalers rose 0.9% year over year in November but fell 13.8% versus October, according to the Census Bureau.
+Meanwhile, inventories continued to rise, up 6.1% YoY in November, approaching record high levels.
+Employment by industrial supply distributors grew 0.6% YoY in November, while average industry wages climbed 8.5% over the same period to a new high of $30.36 per hour, BLS data show.

 - US wholesale prices rose by a larger-than-expected 2.6% in June from a year earlier, a sign that some inflation pressures remain elevated, according to the Labor Department.
 The June rise in wholesale prices was the sharpest year-over-year increase since March 2023 and comes at a time when other price indicators show that inflation has continued to ease.
 Month over month, the producer price index rose 0.2% in June versus May.
 The June increase in wholesale inflation was driven by a 0.6% rise in services prices, led by higher profit margins for machinery and auto wholesalers, according to the Labor Department.